LaunchCodeEducation/cheatsheets/thymeleaf/README.md

 Thymeleaf cheat sheet
 =====================

-This is a cheat sheet to summarize all the main thymeleaf features and how to use them to kickstart you with thymeleaf.
+This is a cheat sheet to summarize all the main Thymeleaf features and how to use them to kickstart you with Thymeleaf.

 ## What is Thymeleaf?